2026 L&D Trends: Skills-Based Organisations, AI Governance, and Learning Culture

 Over the past year, conversations with Global Heads of Learning, Talent, and Executive Development have taken on a noticeably sharper edge.
 The questions CLOs are bringing to the table are no longer about individual programmes or platforms, but about how learning enables organisational adaptability, workforce resilience, and long-term performance.

-Drawing on insights from iVentiv’s global executive knowledge exchanges, iVentiv’s Richard Parfitt (Marketing Director), Hannah Hoey (Content Director), and Kristy Kitson (L&D Strategist), give their predictions for three trends that they believe learning leaders consistently point to as defining the L&D agenda in 2026—from the evolution of learning culture and skills-based organisations to the changing role of AI in workforce development.
+Ahead of the 2026 iVentiv Pulse Report, and drawing on insights from iVentiv’s global executive knowledge exchanges, iVentiv’s Richard Parfitt (Marketing Director), Hannah Hoey (Content Director), and Kristy Kitson (L&D Strategist), give their predictions for three trends that they believe learning leaders consistently point to as defining the L&D agenda in 2026—from the evolution of learning culture and skills-based organisations to the changing role of AI in workforce development.

 Here’s the distilled view for Chief Learning Officers looking for a peer-informed read on what could dominate the year ahead.